 There are many barbecues available and some are better than others depending on what you want to cook, the space you have and your particular preference.
-Barbecues fall in to three groups;
+Barbecues fall in to four groups;

 Kettle barbecues are my personal favourite.
 These barbecues have the ability grill food over hot charcoal but are also versatile enough to hot roast.
 Hot roasting a whole chicken or a pork loin produces wonderfully flavoured food which is moist and produced that all important crispy skin.
 Who can resist?
 Kettle barbecues will also let you cook low and slow.
 This is a wonderful cooking technique that produces food packed with flavour, is moist and is so tender it will literally break up under it's own weight.
 If you have ever had a pulled pork sandwich or had a hog roast and wanted to make it yourself this is the barbecue for you.